Pages

 ChezCindy: Tollhouse Chocolate Chip Pie

 Making pie crust from scratch can be tricky.
 But once you find the perfect recipe that works for you, it tastes so much better than the "already made" crusts bought from the grocery store.
 My sister is actually the better pie crust maker in the family.
-She can make pie crust as easily as breathing.
 Which is why she usually makes the pies for each holiday gathering.

 I used to struggle with making crust from scratch.
 At times the crust would come out too tough or it would fall apart when I rolled it out and tried to transfer it to the pie pan.
-But now, I have found my go-to recipe for pie crust and it works every time.
-I actually have 2 go-to recipes, one for dessert pies and one for savory pies like quiche or tomato tarts.
-You will find the savory recipe with my quiche post. savory quiche pie crust
+But now, I have found my go-to recipe for pie crust, and it works every time.
+You will find the recipe with my quiche post. savory quiche pie crust

 Tollhouse Chocolate Chip Pie